TerenceJing/otp/otp-frontend/README.md

-# otp-view
+# otp-frontend

-> This is a vue project named otp-view.
+> This is a vue project named otp-frontend.

 ## Build Setup